Research

 2024

-"Topology, Algebra and Categories in Logic"
+"Topology, Algebra and Categories in Logic", or "Topology, Algebra and Categories in Logic (mirror)"

 We are excited to announce the group is organizing the 2024 edition of the TACL conference, to be held in Barcelona in July 2024.